-All the entrepreneurs articulated a clear and powerful purpose for starting their business — and none mentioned money as a major driver.
+All the black entrepreneurs articulated a clear and powerful purpose for starting their business — and none mentioned money as a major driver.
 Rather, they started their companies to do what they love, solve a problem, provide awesome service, live in a more desirable location, create jobs and give back to their community.

 A driving purpose for Gail and Will Williams, founders of Idaho Sewing for Sports in Grangeville, Idaho (which makes padding and tubing products for ski areas and resorts) is to create jobs and a place of healing for people who have a difficult time finding work.

-(MORE: Starting a Business After 50)
+(MORE: Starting a business After 50)

 2. Stick With What You Know

-Most of the entrepreneurs we met launched their companies in industries they knew well from prior experiences.
+Most of the black entrepreneurs we met launched their companies in industries they knew well from prior experiences.

 Sam Spayd, founder of Aero Legends in Florence, Ore. is a retired Air Force and commercial airlines pilot.
 He purchased a beautifully restored World War II biplane and offers the magical experience of “Open Cockpit” flying over the cliffs, beaches and lighthouses of the spectacular Oregon coast.
 Sam’s goal is to share this experience with as many people as possible (read the rest of this great story here)